HEMANT-YADAV123/EmployWise_Assignment/README.md

 ---> Authentication (Login)

-Users must log in using the following test credentials:
+.Users must log in using the following test credentials:

-Email: eve.holt@reqres.in
+.Email: eve.holt@reqres.in

-Password: cityslicka
+.Password: cityslicka

-This will generate a token stored in localStorage.
+.This will generate a token stored in localStorage.

 ---> Project Structure